pycom/pycom-documentation/chapter/pybytes/connect/flash.md

 # Connecting to Pybytes by flashing Pybytes library manually

+In this section we will explain you how to connect your device to Pybytes by flashing Pybytes library manually.

 {% hint style='danger' %}
 From firmware 1.16.x onwards all Pycom devices come with Pybytes library build-in `/frozen` folder.
 That means that you can add your device quickly without the need of flashing Pybytes library manually.
 [Click here if you want more information.](quick.md)